 A Brief History of M1A…

-The development of the M-14, or M1A, was heavily influenced by the M1 Garand.
-As the United States immerged out of World War II and the Korean Conflict, the Department of Defense saw a need for a rifle to replace the M1 with a more modern version.
+The development of the M-14 (which is the military version of the M1A) was heavily influenced by the M1 Garand.
+After the United States emerged from World War II and the Korean Conflict, the Department of Defense saw a need for a modernized replacement for the M1.

 M1A vs. M1A Scout vs. M1A SOCOM